-- Coordinates and provides service to the community and technical college districts in all matters related to instruction, student services, eLearning, and policy research.
+- Coordinates, supports, and provides leadership for our community and technical college districts in all matters related to instruction, student services, eLearning, and policy research.

-- Builds and maintains agency partnerships with K-12, universities, and workforce development agencies on such collaborative efforts as transfer degree pathways, welfare to work, corrections education, and dual enrollment.
+- Builds and maintains agency partnerships with K-12, universities, business / industry, and labor groups and agencies on such collaborative efforts as transfer degree pathways, workforce development, corrections education, and dual enrollment.

-- Encourages the use of community and technical colleges to meet the workforce training and retraining needs of business and industry and helps colleges quickly respond to business needs.
+- Advocates and successfully positions community and technical colleges to meet the workforce training and retraining needs of business and industry and helps colleges quickly respond to business needs.

-- Provides research and analysis to support statewide policy development.
+- Provides research and analysis to support statewide policy development and other related initiatives.

-- Administers adult education and literacy programs, the GED® testing process, and adult high school completion programs.
+- Administers and provides leadership (both state and national) for adult education and literacy programs, and adult high school completion programs.

 - Administers a statewide capital project prioritization analysis.